 SchoolHouse Connection State Law Briefs

 - Several state legislatures have recognized that unaccompanied homeless youth under age 18 need legal rights to access housing, shelter and other basic services.
 This document summarizes state laws, including recently enacted legislation in Wyoming, and a currently pending bill that SchoolHouse Connection is working on with partners in Arizona.

-- State Laws on High School Graduation for Students Experiencing Homelessness The Every Student Succeeds Act of 2015 (ESSA) places great emphasis on high school graduation for students experiencing homelessness.
+- The Every Student Succeeds Act of 2015 (ESSA) places great emphasis on high school graduation for students experiencing homelessness.
 This document summarizes state laws that complement these federal requirements.

-- State Laws Supporting College Students Experiencing Homelessness.
-State legislatures have been actively supporting college students experiencing homelessness over the past few years.
+- State legislatures have been actively supporting college students experiencing homelessness over the past few years.
 This document provides a summary of existing strong state laws.
 SchoolHouse Connection is working with partners in Texas on a new state law to support the thousands of Texas students striving to complete college without safe, stable housing.